BBC embrace WhatsApp as a legitimate news service

 Things start to lighten up, a fun little CBBC video and an emoji opinion poll:

-Was the king: SMILING FACE WITH HALO or IMP?
+Was the king: or ?

 8) Sat 21 Mar